google-deepmind/mujoco/doc/XMLreference.rst

 :at:`fullinertia`: :at-val:`real(6), optional`
    Full inertia matrix M. Since M is 3-by-3 and symmetric, it is specified using only 6 numbers in the following order:
    M(1,1), M(2,2), M(3,3), M(1,2), M(1,3), M(2,3).
 The compiler computes the eigenvalue decomposition of M and sets the
    frame orientation and diagonal inertia accordingly.
-If non-positive eigenvalues are encountered (i.e. if M is not positive definite) a compile error is generated.
+If non-positive eigenvalues are encountered (i.e., if M is not positive definite) a compile error is generated.

 .. _joint: